cobeylab/code-structure-training/README.md

 ### Scope

 Most programming languages include the concept of scope.
-Scope is defined as the section of source code in which a variable or function can be accessed.
+Scope is the section of source code in which a variable or function can be accessed.
 It is the place or places where a name is defined.

 ```python
 def somefunc():